Manuteaa/dbd_autoSkillCheck/README.md

 A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !

 The project was made and is maintained by me ([Manuteaa](https://github.com/Manuteaa)).
 If you like it, and want to tell it you can simply star this project !
 You want to say a thank-you ?
-Discuss new project(s) collaboration ?
+Discuss new project(s) collaboration (for example for the killer side) ?
 Contact me on discord: manuteaa

 An issue ?
 Questions ?
 Suggestions ?
 Just open a new issue